 Aortic Dissection - Topic Overview

-The surgery cannot be performed if you are already suffering from a
+The surgery cannot be done if you are already suffering from a

 severe complication in the process of dissection, such as a stroke.
 In this

 situation an operation would lead to severe bleeding in the brain.